Today's Articles

 *Lester Granger was born on this date in 1896.
 He was a Black civic leader.

-In 1940 Granger was chosen as the NUL’s assistant executive secretary in charge of industrial relations a post he stayed with for the next twenty years.
+In 1940, Granger was chosen as the NUL’s assistant executive secretary in industrial relations, a post he stayed with for the next twenty years.
 During World War II, he was an up-and-down participant in eliminating military and defense employment segregation.
 When the American Civil Rights Movement of 1950 began, and insistence on a more aggressive approach became the norm, Granger insisted that the NUL continue its “education and persuasion,” a position that prevailed.
-He remained a leading figure over the years in social work, serving as president of the National Conference of Social Work in 1952.
+He remained a leading figure in social work over the years, serving as president of the National Conference of Social Work in 1952.

-Granger retired from the NUL in 1961, then joined the faculty of Dillard University in New Orleans, La.
-In 1972 he was named Amistad Scholar in Residence at Dillard; Lester Granger died in Alexandria, La.
-I January 1976.
+Granger retired from the NUL in 1961 and joined the faculty of Dillard University in New Orleans, LA.
+In 1972, he was named Amistad Scholar in Residence at Dillard; Lester Granger died in Alexandria, LA, in January 1976.

 To Become a Community Service Manager